Download the all-new Republic app:

 What will happen if funding doesn't come?

-In an interview with science journal Nature, SKA director-general Philip Diamond has revealed that while construction of project is to begin on schedule in 2021, pledges must be confirmed by middle of 2020.
-Moreover, he said that if funding does t fall through by deadline, collaboration will turn to a scaled-back design costing $771.2 million. scaled-back design will reportedly have reduced computing power and dishes, antennas will be squeezed closer.
+In an interview with science journal Nature, SKA director-general Philip Diamond has revealed that while the construction of the project is to begin on schedule in 2021, the pledges must be confirmed by the middle of 2020.
+Moreover, he said that if the funding does not fall through by the deadline, the collaboration will turn to a scaled-back design costing $771.2 million.
+The scaled-back design will reportedly have reduced computing power and the dishes, antennas will be squeezed closer.

 Photo: Mujahid Safodien